top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_0_assembling_duckiebot_c0.md

 Note: Insert the cable in the right direction to connect the camera to the Raspberry Pi.

+Comment: insert picture with long camera cable, not short one. -JT

 #### The camera end